slqy123/ASMRManager/README.md

-                                  database will be skipped --replace / --no-replace        replace the file if it exists  [default: no- replace]
-  --filter / --no-filter          filter out the files to download, rules are
-                                  in the config file  [default: filter] -h, --help                      Show this message and exit.
+                                  database will be skipped --replace / --no-replace        replace the file if it exists  [default: no- replace] --check-name / --ignore-name    check and filter out asmr by filenames, rules are in the config file  [default: check-name] --check-tag / --ignore-tag      check and filter out asmr by tags, rules are in the config file  [default: check-tag] -h, --help                      Show this message and exit.
 ```